technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt2.md

 - Consider adding cost projection for cloud resources approaching scale-up triggers

 ---

 ## CONCLUSION

+These are my examples.
+They're the patterns that made sense in the environments I've managed, solving the problems I kept running into.
+They're not meant to be copied verbatim.
+They're frameworks.
+The concept is identical; the implementation will be different.

 Correlation shows you the blast radius.
 Anomaly detection separates signal from noise.
 Predictive patterns give you lead time.

-These patterns share a principle: monitoring should surface insights that humans would miss or take too long to find manually.
-Cross-service correlation during an incident saves the fifteen minutes you'd spend manually checking dependent services.
-Statistical anomaly detection eliminates the guesswork of "is this actually unusual?"
-Capacity forecasting turns reactive firefighting into planned maintenance.

-Part 3 takes these patterns and operationalizes them.
-Queries that run manually are useful.
-Queries that trigger automation, route to the right team, and integrate with your incident management workflow are powerful.
-That's where we're headed.
+How you express those concepts in KQL depends on your service dependencies, your traffic patterns, your thresholds, your business context.
+Take the structure.
+Adapt the details.
+Build something that fits your environment.

 ---

 <!-- NEXT_PART: beyond-azure-monitor-pt3.md -->
 ## WHAT'S NEXT?
-{: .text-center}

-**Coming Next:** Part 3: Building Production-Ready Monitoring Solutions (January 8, 2026)
+**Coming Next:** Part 3: Building Production-Ready Monitoring Solutions

-We'll take these advanced patterns and show you how to operationalize them at scale.
-Automation strategies, alerting frameworks, and integration patterns that turn intelligent queries into production monitoring systems that actually help your team respond faster and more effectively.
+We'll take these patterns and operationalize them at scale.
+Automation strategies, alerting frameworks, and integration patterns that turn intelligent queries into production monitoring systems.
+Queries that run manually are useful.
+Queries that deploy themselves, route to the right team, and trigger remediation are infrastructure.
 <!-- END_NEXT_PART -->

 ---